HokAI — Find the Right AI Tool

 Open Source vs. Proprietary AI Models

 Proprietary models (GPT, Claude, Gemini) are owned by companies that control access, pricing, and updates.
-Open-source models (Llama, Mistral, Qwen) release weights and often code, so you can run them yourself or use hosted versions.
-The choice affects cost, control, compliance, and capability — and it matters when you are building an AI stack.
+Open-source models (Llama, Mistral, Qwen) release weights — and often code — so you can run them yourself or use hosted versions.
+The choice affects cost, control, compliance, and capability in ways that matter when you're building a stack.

-The line is not always sharp.
+The line isn't always sharp.
 "Open-weight" models release weights but may have restrictive licenses.
 "Truly open" implies permissive licenses and full transparency.
-This article uses "open source" broadly for models you can self-host or use via multiple providers.
+We use "open source" broadly here to mean models you can self-host or run via multiple providers.

 Definitions

 Proprietary — Model weights and training details are private.
 You access them via API or a vendor's product.
 Examples: GPT-4, Claude, Gemini.
-You pay per use or per seat; you do not control the model.
+You pay per use or per seat; you don't control the model.

 Open-source / open-weight — Model weights (and sometimes code) are released.
 You can download and run them, or use a hosted provider.
 Examples: Llama, Mistral, Qwen.
 Licenses vary: some allow commercial use, others restrict it.